-The schools in the Trust have PSHE and/or Tutor programmes to identify and discuss the central issues concerned with bullying, peer on peer abuse at all levels within the age range of a school.
-Our aim is to develop an understanding of the causes and effects of bullying and to provide opportunities for pupils to develop strategies to prevent and deal with bullying.
+The schools in the Trust have PSHE and/or Tutor programmes to teach children about the central issues related to bullying, child on child abuse, etc. These teaching materials and discrete learning episodes, run across and through the age range of each school.
+Our aim is to develop an understanding of the causes and effects of bullying and to provide opportunities for pupils to develop strategies to prevent and resolve bullying.